felix-walne/playwright-typescript/README.md

 # Summary
-A demo test automation framework for UI and API testing using Typescript and Playwright.
+A sandpit test automation framework for UI and API testing using Typescript and Playwright.

 # Running all tests
 Execute this command in the terminal